-We are using a Logisystems Controller 120/196 which is rated for 249 V and 550 A continuously (Figure 5).
+We are using a Logisystems Controller 120/196 which is rated for 249 V and 550 A continuously (Figure 6).
 This is a serious controller capable of doing 137 kW continuously.
 It is a DC controller designed for brushed DC motors.
-It comes with 0-5 k $\Omega$ input from the throttle, and exhibits a 0.25 V drop on a 200 V input.
+It comes with 0-5 k Ω input from the throttle, and exhibits a 0.25 V drop on a 200 V input.
 Thus, it is 99 % efficient, except when the temperature exceeds 73°C, which will not occur in our design since we will only be using about 10 percent of its capacity.
+We also are using high volume delta fans to ensure proper cooling.
 This controller runs the motor with a Pulse Width Modulated at 14 kHz.
 It weighs 4.35 kg (9.5 lb) and is rated for -40°C (which occurs frequently in Alaska).
 It has come preset from the factory to allow effective acceleration.